tock/tock/doc/courses/sosp/application.md

 Okay, let's build and load this simple program.

-1. Erase all other applications from the development board
+1. Erase all other applications from the development board:

          tockloader erase-apps

-2. Build this application
+2. Build this application:

          make

-3. Load the application.
-(Note: `tockloader install` automatically searches the current working directory and its subdirectories for Tock binaries.)
+3. Load the application (Note: `tockloader install` automatically searches the current working directory and its subdirectories for Tock binaries.)

          tockloader install

-4. Check that it worked.
+4. Check that it worked:

          tockloader listen

-The expected output should look something like:
+The output should look something like:

 ```
 $ tockloader listen